Photo: Ville Palonen/Alamy Stock Photo, Illustrations: Robert Kautsky/Azote

 Figure 2.
 Comparison of the annual estimates of fishing mortality for the Central Baltic herring stock, made between 2016 and 2021.
 The latest estimate from 2021 (red curve) shows that the stock has been overfished (over FMSY) for most of the last 15 years.
 Source: ICES

 As recently as 2019, the scientific assessment concluded that fishing mortality for 2018 was just above FMSY, and the herring fishery could still be classified as a reasonably sustainable.
 But according to later estimates, fishing mortality had already reached far beyond the limit for FMSY (just over 0.2) and was significantly above the precautionary level Fpa (around 0.5).
-In 2020, therefore, fishing mortality was actually more than twice as high as it should have been according to MSY.
+In 2020, fishing mortality was hence more than twice as high as it should have been according to MSY.

 Figure 3.
 Annual estimates of recruitment in the central herring stock, made between 2016 and 2021.
 The latest estimate (blue line) shows that recruitment has been greatly overestimated for several years.
 Source: ICES

 The recruitment in the Central Baltic herring stock soared in 2015, and created a record-breaking year class of herring.
 At that point, ICES estimated that the stock would have over 25 billion new individuals.
 In 2017, recruitment for 2015 was significantly adjusted upwards, to 61 billion individuals.
-The conclusion was that a huge amount of herring would reach fishable size in 2018.
+The conclusion was that a vast amount of herring would reach fishable size in 2018.

-According to the latest ICES assessment (2021), however recruitment in 2015 was in fact just over 30 billion individuals – that is, half as large as was thought in 2017.
+According to the latest ICES assessment (2021), however, recruitment in 2015 was in fact just over 30 billion individuals – that is, half as large as was thought in 2017.
 This miscalculation probably had a major impact on TAC decisions.